Quick Start

 // Create a subscriber (receives data)

 Both use the same topic name ("temperature").
-The Hub handles all the shared memory magic automatically!
+The Topic manages all shared memory operations automatically.

 The Node Trait - Component Lifecycle